 When it comes to dream getaways, Aruba and Bermuda should be two destinations top of most people’s lists.
 Both of these friendly island paradises can offer amazing experiences, especially if you’re looking for sun, sea, and sand.

-Choosing whether to visit Aruba or Bermuda for that once-in-a-lifetime vacation or honeymoon destination can therefore be difficult.
+Choosing whether to visit Aruba or Bermuda for that once-in-a-lifetime vacation or honeymoon can therefore be difficult.
 Having visited both, we compare them below, and show you what each has to offer.

-Aruba vs Bermuda: Stunning natural scenery
+Aruba vs Bermuda: Stunning Natural Scenery and Gorgeous Beaches

 For tourists looking to sunbathe and swim, both Aruba and Bermuda are great options.
 Bermuda, made up of 138 islands and cays, has 64 miles of coastline compared to smaller Aruba’s 43 miles.

 Both have stunning beaches and great turquoise swimming waters, but Bermuda is probably the better choice if beaches are your main criteria.
 Bermuda has some of the best in the region, and it’s a very easy island to get around with a decent and cheap bus service.
 In theory that means you can get from beach to beach, town to town, in Bermuda very easily.
-However, Bermuda is a much more expensive island than Aruba in terms of food, accommodation and the like.

 Below we look in more detail at what both islands have to offer potential tourists, before showing how each is different culturally, and what to expect.